 The NU record book is a testament to Manning’s accomplishments in Lincoln.
-In his 15 years at the helm, he has coached 39 of Nebraska’s 98 All-Americans.
-He has led the Huskers to five top-eight finishes at the NCAA Championships, compared to just eight for the 14 NU coaches before him.
+In his 16 years at the helm, he has coached 42 of Nebraska’s 101 All-Americans.
+He has led the Huskers to six top-eight finishes at the NCAA Championships, compared to just eight for the 14 NU coaches before him.
 He became the winningest coach in school history on Feb.
 21, 2015 when he picked up his 200th win at Nebraska.
-Manning holds a 201-74-3 record at NU, and a 224-98-5 mark overall.
+Manning holds a 212-80-3 record at NU, and a 235-104-5 mark overall.
 He won back-to-back Big 12 Coach-of-the-Year awards (2008 and 2009) after guiding Nebraska to a share of the conference crown in 2009 and a runner-up finish in 2008.
 NU went on to finish fourth at the NCAA Championships both seasons with nine Huskers earning All-America honors, and Jordan Burroughs capturing the 157-pound national title with a perfect 35-0 record in 2009.

 Manning earned one of the top coaching honors in the entire sport when he was named the 2011 FILA Freestyle Coach of the Year after helping Burroughs capture the gold medal at the World Championships in Istanbul, Turkey.
+In 2015, Manning received the honor for a second time, as Burroughs earned a spot on the U.S. Olympic Team.
+Manning was a volunteer coach for the U.S. Freestyle Team at the 2016 Rio Olympics.
 Burroughs also captured gold at the 2012 London Olympics, where Manning served as a volunteer coach for the U.S. Freestyle Team.
-Burroughs went on to win a second world title in 2013, and added a bronze medal in 2014.
+Burroughs went on to win world titles in 2013 and 2015, while adding a bronze medal in 2014.

 Records go on paper and in books and get tucked away.
 More important to Manning is the fact that he has helped numerous young men grow into upstanding adults by teaching them the correct principles of life.
 Regarded as one of the nation’s top recruiters, Manning usually finds the correct wrestler for his program.
 He has a keen eye for finding the athletes with the right work ethic and dedication that he can develop.
 His recruiting and coaching abilities have allowed him to quickly find success at both programs he has led.